 Absence of a Lease or Rental Agreement

 This usually occurs when a residential tenant continues living in the premises after their rental agreement has expired.
-Such tenants are said to “holdover”.
-Before a landlord can evict the tenant, Tennessee eviction laws require that they serve them proper notice first.
+Such tenants are said to be “holdover tenants”, and the landlord may take legal action to evict them.
+"Before a landlord can evict the tenant from the premises, Tennessee eviction laws require that they serve them proper notice first.

 Notice requirements state that for tenants who pay rent on a weekly basis, a landlord must serve them a 10-Day Notice to Quit.
 For those who pay rent on a monthly basis, as the landlord, the notice requirements are a 30-Day Notice to Quit.
-If the notice period ends and the tenant fails to vacate, you can take legal action and file an eviction lawsuit.
+If the notice period ends and the tenant fails to vacate, the landlord can take legal action and file an eviction lawsuit.
 The court can help to forcibly remove the tenant.

-Material Health & Safety Violation
+Material Health & Safety infringement

-• Tampering with the unit’s electrical wiring.
+- Tampering with the unit’s electrical wiring.

-• Letting trash pile up inside the unit.
+- Letting trash pile up inside the unit.

-• Falsely claiming they are disabled.
+- Falsely claiming they are disabled.

-• Violations of the Fair Housing Act
+- Violations of the Fair Housing Act

 Illegal Activity

-• Drug related activity, such as the manufacturing, possession or sale of controlled substances.
+- Drug related activity, such as the manufacturing, possession or sale of controlled substances.

-• Prostitution.
+- Prostitution.

-• The willful or intentional committing of a violent act.
+- The willful or intentional committing of a violent act.

-• Threatening or endangering the health, welfare, or safety of others or property.
+- Threatening or endangering the health, welfare, or safety of others or property.

-• Creation of an unsanitary or hazardous condition that affects the health, welfare or safety of the rental property or tenants.
+- Creation of an unsanitary or hazardous condition that affects the health, welfare or safety of the rental property or tenants.

 To start the eviction process in Tennessee against tenants involved in such, a landlord must first serve them the 3-Day Notice.
-In the written notice, make sure, as the landlord, you provide your tenant with details of the violation.
+In the written notice, make sure, as the landlord, you provide your tenant with details of the infringement.

 Summons & Complaint

-• Serve the notice to the tenants in person.
+- Serve the notice to the tenants in person.

-• Post the notice in a conspicuous place on the property for tenants to see.
+- Post the notice in a conspicuous place on the property for tenants to see.

-• Mail a copy to the tenant via certified mail.
+- Mail a copy to the tenant via certified mail.

 Court Hearing & Judgment

-Once the sheriff or other law enforcement officials has served the summons and complaint to the tenant, the hearing must be held no later than 6 days after.
-Either party can request for an extension of this period to up to 15 days.
+Once the sheriff or other law enforcement officials has served the summons and complaint to the tenant, the eviction hearing must be held no later than 6 days after.
+Either party can request an extension of this period to up to 15 days.

 Writ of Possession

-This is a judgment by the court that allows a sheriff to remove the tenant and the owner to change the locks.
+This is a judgment by the court that allows a sheriff to remove the tenant and the landlord to change the locks.
 The writ gives the tenant the final notice to move out before they can be forcibly removed.

 Typically, a writ is issued by a court 10 days after successful judgment.
 Be advised, at this point you may have to return or deduct the security deposit, should returning the deposit be viable.